QingfangLiu/qingfangliu/README.md

 Welcome to my GitHub.

-I specialize in cognitive science, neuroscience, and data science — with a current focus on applying machine learning and AI to real-world challenges in healthcare and human behavior.
+I bring expertise from my background in psychology, computational cognitive modeling, and cognitive neuroscience, complemented by my ongoing efforts to stay up to date with advancements in data science and AI.
+My interdisciplinary training equips me with a unique perspective to understand human needs in the context of technology.
+It also enables me to recognize what current AI technologies lack—drawing from both computational and biological understandings of human cognition.

 ## About Me